AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 :cpp:`ParmParse` in AMReX_ParmParse.H is a class providing a database for the storage and retrieval of command-line and input-file arguments.
-When :cpp:`amrex::Initialize()` is called, the first command-line argument after the executable name (if there is one and it does not contain character =) is taken to be the inputs file, and the contents in the file are used to initialize the :cpp:`ParmParse` database.
+When :cpp:`amrex::Initialize(int& argc, char**& argv)` is called, the first command-line argument after the executable name (if there is one and it does not contain character =) is taken to be the inputs file, and the contents in the file are used to initialize the :cpp:`ParmParse` database.
 The rest of the command-line arguments are also